 They consist of an expansion board with different components that make up the modem.
 They are available for various types of connectors:

-The main advantage of these devices is their further integration with the computer, as it does not take up space on the table and receives electrical power directly from the computer itself.
+The main advantage of these devices is their further integration with the computer, as it does not take up space on the table and receive electrical power directly from the computer itself.

 In addition, they are usually slightly cheaper because they lack a case and transformer, especially if they are PCI.

-On the contrary, its installation is somewhat more complicated, and information about their status can only be obtained by the software.
+On the contrary, its installation is somewhat more complicated, and information about its status can only be obtained by the software.

 External